-The EFRJ invites 6 members to join its newly established “Working Group on Violent Extremism & RJ”.
-This WG will focus on the question of how RJ can support the prevention of radicalisation and (violent) extremism, promote desistance from crime and include victims.
-The WG will particularly focus on developing a training in the subject.
+The“Working Group on Violent Extremism & RJ” is focusing on the question of how RJ can support the prevention of radicalisation and (violent) extremism, promote desistance from crime and include victims.
+In addition, the WG’s particular focus is on developing a training in the subject.

 Radicalisation is a phased process in which an individual or a group embraces a radical ideology that can lead to an increased willingness to condone or use violence for political goals.
 The radicalisation process is unique to each individual.
 Radicalism challenges the legitimacy of established norms and policies.
 It does not, in itself, lead to violence.
 Extremism is different from radicalism.
 Extremists accept violence as a legitimate means for obtaining political goals without necessarily exercising violence themselves.
 Terrorism or violent extremism encompasses violent behaviours that originate in an ideology shared at least by a limited group of individuals.
 Violent extremism includes the willingness as well as training, preparation and the actual conduct of violent acts against civilians.
 Terrorists show a severe disconnect from society and tend to devalue or dehumanise their victims.

-The core team of the Working Group will be composed by 8 participants, including 1 Board member, 1 Staff member and 6 EFRJ members.
+The core team of the Working Group is composed by EFRJ members, 1 Board member, 1 Staff member.
 If needed, the Working Group may invite experts outside the EFRJ membership for further consultation.
-The Working Group will:
+The Working Group:

 Board representative: Tim Chapman